Table of Contents

 - May show more nuclear pleomorphism

-- Cribriform high grade prostatic intraepithelial neoplasia:
+- High grade prostatic intraepithelial neoplasia:

-- Micropapillary frond without fibrovascular stalks
+- Micropapillary frond without fibrovascular stalks of true papillae

 - No comedonecrosis, large glands or back to back glands

-- Preserved basal cells, highlighted by p63, HMWCK or CK5 / 6
+- Preserved basal cells, highlighted by p63, HMWCK or CK5/6

 - Low Ki67 (Hum Pathol 2005;36:531)